jawahar-shazab/docs/docs/api.md

 POST /v1/events/:siteRef/:agentRef/:detectorRef
 ```

-Retrieves events associated with a specific site, agent, and detector.
+This API retrieves events associated with a specific site, agent, and detector, identified by `siteRef`, `agentRef`, and `detectorRef`.
+It helps filter events based on their source or origin..

 #### 3.Get Event Logs by Time and Group